 CLEMENT—I get all of my power from my lower half and the path of my swing.
 The angle that my barrel comes into the ball works really well for elevating pitches and generating a lot of backspin on the ball which is what causes a ball to take off as a homerun rather than a line drive.
 As far as my legs, having strong legs provides a lot of leverage and good drive in a swing.
 And when you get every pound of a big lower half into a ball, it is going to go a long long way.

-Q—This past summer, you had the opportunity to play in the Cape Cod League.
-What was that like and did you come back a better player?
+Q—This past summer, you had the opportunity to play in the

 As far as coming back a better player, yes, I think I did.
 The level of competition was very high and the pressure of performing every game very high.
 Every team was playing for a championship.
 Basically, the pressure reminds me of an extended UCSD season with more eyes watching.